wrapl/minilang/docs/library/tasks.rst

 :mini:`type tasks < function`
    A dynamic set of tasks (function calls).
 Multiple tasks can run in parallel (depending on the availability of a scheduler and/or asynchronous function calls).

-.. _fun-tasks:

-:mini:`fun tasks(Max?: integer): tasks`
-   Creates a new :mini:`tasks` set.
-   If specified,  at most :mini:`Max` functions will be called in parallel (the default is unlimited).

-:mini:`meth (Tasks: tasks):add(Arg₁: any, ..., Argₙ: any, Fn: function)`
-   Adds the function call :mini:`Fn(Arg₁,  ...,  Argₙ)` to a set of tasks.
-Raises an error if :mini:`Tasks` is already complete.

-:mini:`meth (Tasks: tasks):wait: nil | error`
-   Waits until all of the tasks in a tasks set have returned,  or one of the tasks has returned an error (which is then returned from this call).